-For the past 11 months, a team of 14 people representing our congregation has been hard at work engaging all the members of this church, our staff, our programs, and our missions.
+For more than 14 months, a team of 16 people representing our congregation has been hard at work engaging all the members of this church, our staff, our programs, and our missions.
 We have undertaken this sustained Visioning process knowing we have a special and enduring calling in a dynamic and changing world: to make God’s love real in all the ways we can, in all the places we can, and to all the people we can.

 In July and August, the Vision team issued a church-wide survey, and your response was truly amazing.
 710 people took part in the survey, a sample that well represents every cross-section of our congregation.
 We had proportionate representation from those who attend each of our worship services and perspectives from both those who are new to Hyde Park and those who have been here for decades.
 Survey participants provided literally thousands of written responses to open-ended questions, each of which has been thoughtfully read.

 So what’s next in this process?
 The Vision Team is prayerfully reviewing content from the many Visioning Chats that were held in the spring; meetings with small groups; data looking at attendance, demography and community attitudes; and the survey.
 The team is synthesizing their findings from these efforts, which will result in recommendations to this church.
 Those recommendations will be widely shared via town-hall-style gatherings, after which we will all be invited to a church conference to vote on them.
 Please continue to keep this process in prayer.

 Vision Survey Recap

 Thank you!
 720 people participated and responded with thousands of written responses to open-ended questions.

 Vision Chat Recap

 It is with deep gratitude that we express our appreciation to everyone who participated in a Vision Chat this spring.